 - 1. Explain x-ray production.
 (F10) - 2.
 Identify the factors that affect x-ray production. - 3.
 Identify and describe the five x-ray/matter interactions.
 (F10) - 4.
 Explain the importance of Compton and photoelectric interactions to image production.
 (F12) - 5.
 Identify the factors affecting the probability of Compton and photoelectric interactions. - 6.
 Identify the primary technical factors of radiographic exposure and discuss their function.
 (F12) - 7.
 Identify the secondary technical factors of radiographic exposure and discuss their function.
 (F12) - 8.
 Describe the conditions influencing exposure factor selection.
 (F12) - 9.
-Identify and describe how to use filters, beam restricting devices and grids in radiographic imaging.
+Identify and describe how to use filters, beam restricting devices, and grids in radiographic imaging.
 (F12) - 10.
 Identify and describe the indirect method of acquiring a computed radiographic image.
 (F12) - 11.
 Identify and describe the direct and indirect methods of acquiring a digital radiographic image.
 (F12) - 12.
-Identify and describe the function of each component found in the automatic processing solutions.
-(F12) - 13.
-Identify the systems of an automatic processor. - 14.
 Identify the preprocessing functions of digital imaging.
-(F8) - 15.
+(F8) - 13.
 Identify the post-processing options of digital imaging.
-(F8) - 16.
-Identify the characteristics of a diagnostic quality radiographic film image. - 17.
-Identify the characteristics of a diagnostic quality radiographic digital image. - 18.
-Describe the structure and components of radiographic film. - 19.
-Identify the proper way of storing and handling radiographic film.
-(F8) - 20.
-Describe the structure and components of radiographic intensifying screens. - 21.
+(F8) - 14.
+Identify the characteristics of a diagnostic quality radiographic digital image. - 15.
 Identify common radiographic artifacts and their cause.